AaltoAsia/O-MI/GettingStartedGuide.md

 * `README.md`
 * `SmartHouse.xml`

-Now go to `bin/` directory with your console and run script depending on your OS:
+Now go to `bin/` directory with your console and run the start script depending on your OS:
 1. `o-mi-node.bat` for Windows
 2. `o-mi-node` for Unix and MAC